NkosiMlaba/Robo-Arena-Server/README.md

 # Robo-Arena-Server

 ## Project description:
-This project is a server for the game Robo-Arena application.
+This project is a server for the Robo-Arena application.
 It is responsible for managing the game state, handling player input, and communicating with the client.

 ## System requirements:
 - Java